 The Company has recorded the total settlement amount of \$174,097 as of December 31, 2019.
 This settlement amount is payable in 24 equal monthly payments of \$7,254 starting January 1, 2020.
-To date SBS is in default of the first six payments totaling \$43,524 and formal default notices have been sent to SBS.
+To date SBS is in default of the first nine payments totaling \$65,286 and formal default notices have been sent to SBS.
 SBS has responded and claimed an offset respecting its undocumented and unproven claims.
-As of June 30, 2020, the total settlement has been reserved.
+As of this date the Company believes these SBS payments must ultimately be paid by SBS and will continue to evaluate its collectability from SBS and establish reserves as appropriate.
+As of September 30, 2020, the total settlement has been reserved.